PagerDuty/terraform-provider-pagerduty/website/docs/r/extension_servicenow.html.markdown

 The following attributes are exported:

   * `id` - The ID of the extension.
-  * `html_url` - URL at which the entity is uniquely displayed in the Web app
+  * `html_url` - URL at which the entity is uniquely displayed in the Web app.

 ## Import